KeplerElectronics/Love2DDialogueWheel/README.md

 ### Set Slice Image
 - sets each slice to an image
 - number 1-4 allows you to set each slice to a different image
-- Slices should be designed such that the arc is from bottom left corner to top right, with point in top left (so it matches Love's image origin)
+- Slices should be designed such that the arc is from bottom left corner to top right, with point in top left

 `wheel.setSliceImg(sliceNumber,"Path/To/Image.png")`

 ### Set Slice Result